alexpovel/srgn/README.md

 ```

-It recursively walks its current directory for relevant files (based on file extensions
+It recursively walks its current directory for relevant files, which it finds based on
-and shebang lines).
+file extensions and shebang lines.

+`srgn` provides high performance.
+For example, `srgn --go strings '\d+'` finds and
+prints all ~150,000 runs of digits in literal Go strings inside the Kubernetes codebase
+of ~3,000,000 lines of Go code within 3 seconds.

+Lastly,

 For an "end-to-end" example, consider this Python snippet ([more languages are
 supported](#prepared-queries-sample-showcases)):